• Skip to primary navigation

 How do you know when the muffins are done baking?

 The best way to know if the muffins are done baking is to insert a toothpick into a muffin.
 If the toothpick comes back clean, the muffins are ready.
-If you see batter or crumbs, you will need to bake the muffins a little longer.
+If you see batter or crumbs, you must bake the muffins a little longer.

 What muffin liners are best to use?